rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

   timeMilliseconds: Column(name = "time", type = "INTEGER", nullable = false)
 ```

 #### 3.2.2.2.
-Data Sources
+Data Sources Adapters
-Data Sources provide an abstraction for Repositories to access external data persistence mechanisms, such as databases, files, or network services.
-Different implementations can be provided for the same interface, hiding data access details from the calling code.
+Data Source Adapters are responsible for interacting with external data persistence mechanisms, such as databases, files, or network services.
+They act as the bridge between the [Core layer](#31-core) and the [External layer](#33-external).
+Following the Ports and Adapters pattern, the Core layer defines Data Source Ports (interfaces) that specify how data should be accessed.
+The Platform layer then provides concrete implementations of these ports in the form of Data Source Adapters.
+These adapters encapsulate the specific details of interacting with each persistence mechanism, allowing [Repositories](#3141-repositories) to access data without needing to know the underlying implementation.
+This design enables the use of different Data Source Adapters interchangeably, providing flexibility and testability.

 The following code demonstrates a Data Source implementation for saving and restoring stopwatch state:

 ```
-import Connection from database_library
+import Connection from database_library import StopwatchStateDataSourcePort from core/data/data_sources/StopwatchDataSourcePort

-interface StopwatchStateDataSource:
-  save(state: StopwatchState)
-  load() -> StopwatchState?

-class StopwatchStateDatabaseDataSource implements StopwatchStateDataSource:
+class DatabaseStopwatchStateDataSourceAdapter implements StopwatchStateDataSourcePort:
   connection: Connection

   save(state: StopwatchState):